 Divide into 6 equal balls, then shape into patties.

 Heat a large cast iron (or other heavy) pan over medium-high heat.
 Add olive oil until shimmering; then add patties and cook covered for 5 minutes.
 Flip patties and continue to cook (covered) until done. (approx. 4 minutes more)

 3) Assemble Burgers:

-> Lightly toast rolls.
+Lightly toast rolls (or muffins).
 Spread each side of roll with Cilantro Lime Sauce.
 Top roll with turkey burger and avocado slices (or other garnish of choice).